ThrillStays

 SPOT X: Two-Way Messaging on Globalstar

 The SPOT X adds two-way messaging to the SPOT lineup via a built-in QWERTY keyboard — no smartphone pairing required.
-This makes it the most standalone-capable device in the SPOT lineup.

 Key specifications: